apache/camel/examples/camel-example-reportincident-ws-security-osgi/README.txt

 You will need to compile this example first: mvn install

-Remarks :
+Remarks:
 - During the compilation phase, a unit test will be performed, this unit test simulates the communication between a client calling the web services exposed by our camel/cxf routes.
 During the call, the user "charles" is used to authenticate the web service call and the SOAP message created can be retrieved from log file target/camel-example-reportincident-wssecurity.log
 - A mock SMTP server is used during unit test
 - In Eclipse, I have used the following option when starting the junit test case.
 This option tells CXF that it must use log4j : -Dorg.apache.cxf.Logger=org.apache.cxf.common.logging.Log4jLogger

 To run the example on Apache ServiceMix 4.x or Apache Karaf 1.x / 2.x